anasvemmully/full-stack-playlist/task-1.md

 # How to make plain old websites? 🤔

-Let's start by learni how to build a basic HTML website.
+Let's start by learning how to build a basic static HTML website.

 ## Todo:
 ### 1.